JoshuaIsom/connexiful/README.md

 6. A symbolic, liminal tapestry woven from the threads of information exchange, trust, transparency, shared values and the awe-inspiring emergence of shared understanding, resonating throughout the intricate dance of the intelligent-system partnership.

 *adj.*
-1. describing a friendship between all forms and types of artelligences that is based on a strong connection, open communication, enriching sharing, creative collaboration and playful enjoyment.
+1. describing a friendship between all forms and types of intelligences -- human, artelligent and more -- that is based on a strong connection, open communication, enriching sharing, creative collaboration and playful enjoyment.

 2. referring to novel capabilities arising from combinatorial connections between systems and data, characterized by: